-Zelnecirnon and tivumecirnon are in clinical development, and we are subject to the risks of failure inherent in the development of drug candidates based on novel approaches, targets and mechanisms of action.
-Although zelnecirnon has shown activity in several preclinical models and in the placebocontrolled Phase 1b portion of the Phase 1a/1b trial in a small number of patients with AD, there is no guarantee that this effect will be shown to benefit patients in the larger and longer Phase 2b trial or in the Phase 2a trial in patients with asthma.
-Additionally, while tivumecirnon is currently in a Phase 1/2 clinical trial and has shown activity in a small number of patients with non-small cell lung cancer, there is no guarantee that tivumecirnon will ultimately prove to benefit patients.
+Our clinical development efforts are subject to the risks of failure inherent in the development of drug candidates based on novel approaches, targets and mechanisms of action.
+Although zelnecirnon has shown activity in several preclinical models and in the placebo-controlled Phase 1b portion of the Phase 1a/1b trial in a small number of patients with AD, there is no guarantee that the data from our Phase 2b trial in patients with AD or our Phase 2a trial in patients with asthma, or from any future clinical trials if we are permitted by the FDA to continue the clinical development of zelnecirnon, will show benefit to patients.
+Additionally, while tivumecirnon is currently in a Phase 1/2 clinical trial and has shown activity in a small number of patients with nonsmall cell lung cancer, there is no guarantee that tivumecirnon will ultimately prove to benefit patients.
 In the ongoing Phase 1/2 clinical trial of tivumecirnon, drug responses have been observed in a small number of patients.
 It is possible that no further responses will be observed in other patients or that the observed responses in patients who received tivumecirnon and pembrolizumab were caused solely by the pembrolizumab administered to the patient and not by tivumecirnon, or that the responses were spontaneous and unrelated to either tivumecirnon or pembrolizumab.
 We have discontinued, and may elect in the future to discontinue, development of tivumecirnon in certain indications if, among other reasons, data does not warrant moving forward.
-For example, in 2022, we made the decision not to move forward with development of tivumecirnon in nasopharyngeal cancer and checkpoint-naïve head and neck squamous cell carcinoma.
+For example, in 2022, we made the decision not to move forward with development of tivumecirnon in nasopharyngeal cancer and checkpointnaïve head and neck squamous cell carcinoma.
 Additionally, we may be unable to enroll the trial or complete the dosing interval due to the impact of unexpected world events.
 There can be no assurance that the intended effects of our drug candidates will be observed or avoided, as the case may be, in clinical trials or that the drug candidate will offer any significant clinical benefit to humans.
 Results in preclinical studies do not necessarily predict the results of clinical studies.
 Additionally, even though our drug candidates are designed to address the same indications as existing drugs and therapies, we have not conducted head-to-head clinical trials comparing our drug candidates with such existing drugs and therapies.
 Accordingly, you should consider our prospects in light of the costs, uncertainties, delays and difficulties frequently encountered by clinical and preclinical stage therapeutics companies such as ours.